pytorch/glow/docs/Quantization.md

 of 8-bit integers.
 In addition to the information that the tensor payload is made of 8-bit integers, the possible range of the values in the tensor is recorded.
-The extra range information is recorded using the 'scale' and 'offset' fiends.
+The extra range information is recorded using the 'scale' and 'offset' fields.
 To convert from the 8-bit integer range of [-128..127] to the number that they represent use the following conversion formula:

   ```